robertopreste/HmtNote/README.rst

 Features
 --------

-HmtNote is a bioinformatics tool that can be used to annotate human mitochondrial variants from a VCF file, using data available on HmtVar_.
+HmtNote is a bioinformatics Python module and command line interface that can be used to annotate human mitochondrial variants from a VCF file, using data available on HmtVar_.

 Annotations are grouped into basic, cross-reference, variability and predictions, depending on the type of information they provide.
 It is possible to either use all of them to fully annotate a VCF file, or choose specific annotations of interest.